 - Avoid meeting up at crowded places and meet promptly to reduce risk of exposure;

-- Avoid close contact and exchange of cash by using Carousell Protection for meet-ups;
+- Avoid close contact and exchange of cash;

-- Maintain good personal hygiene before and after your meet-up by washing your hands or sanitising thoroughly.
+- Maintain good personal hygiene before and after your meet-up by washing your hands or sanitizing thoroughly.

 Learn more about which masks are appropriate for which situations

-As shared in The Straits Times’ article here, masks are meant to be worn only by people who feel unwell.
+As shared in The Straits Times’ article, masks are meant to be worn only by people who feel unwell.
 The purpose of wearing one is to prevent the passing of a virus from the wearer to other people.
 It does not serve as automatic protection against the novel coronavirus.

-If you insist on wearing a mask, wear a surgical mask instead of a N95 mask.
+If you insist on wearing a mask, wear a surgical mask instead of an N95 mask.
 Surgical masks are meant to block large-particle droplets and splatter from reaching the wearer’s mouth and nose, and reduce exposure of the wearer’s saliva to others.
 N95 masks, on the other hand, help to filter airborne particles and, by design, would make it difficult for people to breathe in if they are worn properly.
-The Straits Times’ article delves into the specific differences here.
+The Straits Times’ article here delves into the specific differences.